akihikodaki/dts/doc/dts_gsg/sys_reqs.rst

    [root@tester ~]#  git clone http://dpdk.org/git/tools/dts
    [root@tester ~]#  cd dts
    [root@tester dcts]#  ls
-   [root@tester dcts]# conf  dep  doc  dts  executions  framework  output  test_plans  tests  tools
+   [root@tester dcts]# conf  dep  doc  dts  executions  framework  nics  output  test_plans  tests  tools

 High Precision Timer (HPET) must be enabled in the platform BIOS if the HPET is to be used.
 Otherwise, the Time Stamp Counter (TSC) is used by default.
 The user can then navigate to the HPET option.
 On the Crystal Forest platform BIOS, the path is:
 **Advanced -> PCH-IO Configuration -> High Precision Timer**